 Related to Point 3 above, if you are preparing documents to be presented to a government organisation they need to look professional.
 Make sure that your branding makes you look capable and established.
 Make sure your logo looks attractive, that your documentation is all in a similar format and that all your supporting information is tidy and presentable.
 Your website needs to be of consistent quality.
 Madrigal can help with branding, documentation and websites for all budgets.

-Recommendation for tendering: review your branding, particularly your logo, to make sure that your documentation looks professional.
+Our recommendation for tendering: review your branding, particularly your logo, to make sure that your documentation looks professional.

 5. Prepare for the compliance and quality requirements

 The government is looking for low risk suppliers.
 They identify risk through several categories:

 - financial capacity to manage the cash flows needed to pay their suppliers and remain solvent

 - adequate insurance for public liability, workers compensation, vehicle, and often professional indemnity, also, sometimes industry specific insurances

 - having safety, quality and environmental procedures and policies in place

 It is important to review other tenders that the government has published into your market to find out what the usual level of requirements are wanted.